thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 }
 ```

+See the [operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) documentation on the Mozilla Developer Network for more information.

 ### Type Conversion

 Sometimes, your code uses a value of one type when JavaScript expects a value of a different type.
 In this case, rather than throwing an error, JavaScript will convert the value into a type that makes sense.